-Inspired by artists like Robert E Fuller and the late Gordon Beningfield, she lives in a rural setting surrounded by animals and nature and loves rising at dawn and, following her spiritual practice, gets eagerly out into nature, before heading to her art studio, to continue working with the animals through her art practice.
+Inspired by artists like the late Susan Seddon Boulet and Gordon Beningfield, she lives in a rural setting surrounded by animals and nature and loves rising at dawn and, following her spiritual practice, gets eagerly out into nature, before heading to her art studio, to continue working with the animals through her art practice.

 Jules is a member of the following organisations that support and develop her art;